davekinkead/thesis/paper.coffee.md

 > Should Crimea secede from the Ukraine and form a political union with Russia?

 Lets grant a few unlikely concessions for a moment.
-Assume that all parties involved are committed democrats - they all hold strong ideals of political equality and popular sovereignty.
-And lets further assume that all parties have agreed to a decision mechanism - say a majority binary referendum.
+Assume that all parties involved are committed democrats-they all hold strong ideals of political equality and popular sovereignty.
+And lets further assume that all parties have agreed to a decision mechanism-say a majority binary referendum.

 In this scenario, who gets to vote determines the outcome of the vote.
 If only Crimeans are included in the process, then the result will be a yes.
 If all Ukrainians can vote, then answer will be a no.  And if both Russians and Ukrainians are given a say, then the outcome will be an overwhelming yes.